rosecamille/FirstAssignment/README.md

 We linked the files, so sourceP.R runs datawomen.R

 Moreover, a pull request has been accepted by another group so the changes made by them are now merged with our codes

+> Style guide: We use Hadley Wickham´s Style Guide from <a href="r-pkgs.had.co.nz/style.html">r-pkgs.had.co.nz/style.html</a>.